D-Roberts/icd-gen/README.md

         *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways

         * reconsider loss.
 Now MSE def not appropriate for gamma noise.
 MAE option now.
 Should I make a new loss?
 Distribution level comparison is best.
-How would I get an energy-based loss here?
+How would I get an energy-based loss here? [no time for this now]

         * also partition of indeces itneresting.
 Maybe leverage it more.
-Make it random.
+Make it random. [later]

         * MAE works better than MSE as theory suggests